 On November 17, 2021, at their special Board of Supervisors meeting, the Board conducted a second public hearing to review three revised Draft Supervisorial Redistricting Map Alternatives (Draft Plan A2, Draft Plan A3, and Draft Plan A4) prepared by the County's Consultant, Redistricting Partners.
 The Board also had an opportunity to review ten maps submitted by the public via the County's redistricting website.
-The consultant was available to draw live maps during the public hearing and following a discussion on keeping Air Base Parkway as a distinctive delineator, the Board came to consensus on Plan A5 which restores Air Base Parkway as a definitive divider between Districts 3 and 5.
+The consultant was available to draw live maps during the public hearing and following a discussion on keeping Air Base Parkway as a distinctive delineator, the Board came to consensus on Plan A5 (Final Plan) which restores Air Base Parkway as a definitive divider between Districts 3 and 5.
 Plan A5 also restores a portion of Suisun City, west of Walters Road back into District 5.
+Below are details for each district, showing the population of each district relative to the total population.